About This Course

 Our online application system PAC opens for applications for most courses in early November of each year.
 Check specific course details.

 For courses that are in the rounds system (Irish and EU applicants), please check the rounds closing dates here.

 Questions on how to apply?

 Please use our web enquiry form to contact us.

 Additional Requirements (All Applicants)

 Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: CKL11 MBA Supplementary Form 2019
+You can view this here CKL11 MBA Supplementary Form 2021

 All applicants must also submit two Referees' Forms from their referees for the application to the MBA Programme.
 A copy of the Referee Form should be sent to each of your Referees for completion.
-Please download and print two copies of the Referee Form (and write your name in the space provided) by clicking on the following link: CKL11 MBA Referee Form 2018
+You can view this here CKL11 MBA Referee Form 2021

 Applications to the programme are considered and offers of places on the programme are made on an on-going basis.

 As the number of places on the programme are limited we encourage early applications.